SWNRG/rpl_link_coloring/coral-regression-non-storing/README.md

     etimer_reset(&periodic_timer);

 receiver-node.c is also receiving and sending back-if chosen by the sender.
 The receiver() process is identical with the sink's.
-It is wise to call a local_repair() also whenever the OF changes (this should be investigated nevertheless).
+It is wise to call a local_repair() also whenever the OF changes (this should be investigated nevertheless).--------------

 neutral-node.c and neutral-node-RED.c are identical: they DO NOT receive/send messages.
 The RED one has the node_color=RED, so it will be chosen if MRHOF2 is enabled.